A Secure Consensus Protocol for Sidechains: Introduction

 \subsection{Our Solutions and Contributions}

 In order to address the above issues, we propose to design new consensus algorithms for sidechains.
-Although some existing work \cite{croman2016scaling}\cite{poon2017plasma} has discussed the possibility of consensus mechanisms for sidechain (e.g., PoS, PoA, PBFT, etc.), a consensus protocol specially designed for sidechains with formal security proof is still missing in the literature.
-To fill this research gap, we present Vulcan: a low overhead, high efficiency, security provable sidechain protocol.
-To the best of our knowledge, Vulcan is the first formal specification of a sidechain-based protocol with high performance and rigorous security proof.
-More specifically, Vulcan\footnote{Vulcan is a fictional planet of the \textit{Star Trek} universe.
-Vulcans, residents of that planet, are noted for their attempt to live by logic and reason with as little interference from emotion as possible.} (i) allows organizations to run separate sidechains and provides various off-chain services to their end-users, and (ii) gives a guarantee to clients that their assets on sidechains are always safe without online requirement and they can always exit with their coins back to the mainchain.
-The key idea behind Vulcan is that we can leverage mainchain security properties in the design of sidechain consensus, leading to high-performance protocols which are previously impossible.
+Although some existing work \cite{croman2016scaling}\cite{poon2017plasma}\cite{pos-sidechain} has discussed the possibility of consensus mechanisms for sidechain (e.g., PoS, PoA, PBFT, etc.), a consensus protocol specially designed for sidechains with formal security proof is still missing in the literature.
+To fill this research gap, we present Cumulus: a low overhead, highly efficient, security provable sidechain protocol.
+More specifically, Cumulus (i) allows organizations to run separate sidechains and provides various off-chain services to their users, (ii) provides \textit{instant finality} which means once a block is committed in the sidechain, transactions in that block will be finalized instantly, and (iii) gives a guarantee to users that their assets on sidechains are always safe without online requirements and they can always withdraw/exit with their coins back to the mainchain.
 Our contributions can be summarized as follows: